jwhiteman/lucidsimple-blog/_posts/2016-02-07-simple-OTP-idioms-using-handle-info-part-1.md

 If it's not, and your server receives a different message first, then your server will most likely crash because its state will not have been fully initialized at that point.

-This seems <a href="http://stackoverflow.com/questions/14648304/is-handle-info-guaranteed-to-executed-first-in-a-process-after-init-with-timeout">very unlikely</a> though.
+This seems unlikely, <a href="http://stackoverflow.com/questions/14648304/is-handle-info-guaranteed-to-executed-first-in-a-process-after-init-with-timeout">although it might be possible</a>.

 ##  A Similar Approach